-The fishermen saw it, but none knew where they had gone or how to find them.
+The fishermen saw it happen, but nobody knew where they had gone or how to find them.
 The whole country wept, and we were still weeping at Christmastime.
-For that reason, I was much affronted when I looked out my window to see the local fellows planning shinny on my lawn!
+For that reason, I was shocked to look out my window and see the local fellows playing shinny on my lawn!

-I was angry but my heart softened in the presence of the lads.
+I was angry but my heart softened in the presence of the boys.
 They were good fellows who had just wanted some fun after a long spell of grief.
-Ian was one most gallant among them, and he stepped forward.
+Ian stepped forward.

-“Since we have done you wrong,” he said, “build us a ship, and we will go and seek your daughters.
-Let them be to windward, or to leeward, or under the four brown boundaries of the sea, we will find them before a year and a day goes by, and will carry them back to Grianaig.”
+“Since we have done you wrong sir, build us a ship, and we will go and seek your daughters.
+Let them be to windward, or to leeward, or under the four brown boundaries of the sea, we will find them before a year and a day goes by, and we will carry them back to Grianaig.”

 The ship was built in seven days.
 We loaded it with a great store of food and wine, and the lads sailed away.